Kong/kongponents/docs/components/table.md

 ### State Slots

-KTable has built in state management for loading, empty, and error states.
+KTable has built-in state management for loading, empty, and error states.
 You can either use the props described in the section below or completely slot in your own content.

 - `empty-state` - Slot content to be displayed when empty